-The highest priority towards mitigating adverse impact to cultural resources associated with the Susitna Hydroelectric Project is to complete the archeological and historical survey and thus provide a complete inventory of cultural resources.
+Any mitigation plan must be based on an evaluation of project impact on the total resource, including known and undiscovered sites.
+Therefore, because portions of the area to be impacted by the Susitna Hydroelectric Project remain to be surveyed and investigated, a detailed mitigation plan must await completion of the survey program.
 The access corridor and associated borrow pits and haul road, the railroad, as well as the transmission corridors between Healy and Fairbanks, Anchorage and Willow, the Watana Dam site to the intertie and recreation areas (phases 2-5), have not been subject to thorough on-the-ground survey and subsurface testing.
 Therefore, continued survey is necessary.
 As sites are documented during the course of the survey, they can be classified into one of the impact categories: 1) direct impact, 2) indirect impact, 3) potential impact, and 4) no impact (see Chapter 5 for definitions).

 All sites subject to either direct or indirect impact should be systematically tested to assess their eligibility for inclusion in the National Register of Historic Places (Table 5.1).
 To accomplish this goal these sites will require systematic testing (for a thorough discussion of systematic testing procedures see chapter 2 of the April 1982 cultural resource report).
 The objective of systematic testing is to obtain sufficient data to assess the spatial limits, stratigraphy, relative age and possible cultural affiliation of a specific archeological site.
-This data is essential to assess the ability of a site to yield significant scientific information, which is a necessary criteria for determining the significance of cultural resources under the Advisory Council guidelines as stated in "Procedures of the Advisory
+These data are essential to assess the ability of a site to yield significant scientific information, which is a necessary criteria for determining the significance of cultural resources.
+Following systematic testing, sites and potential site districts will need to be evaluated in terms of National Register criteria (36 CFR 60.4).